nadhifikbarw/x-go-painless-null/README.md

 # Go Painless Null Binding

-In SQL (or JSON), the value `null` typically has semantic meaning that indicates whether a piece of data exist, this value is typically interpreted as unset/missing instead of its zero value equivalent.
+In SQL (or JSON), the value `null` typically assigned semantic meaning that indicates whether a piece of data exist, it's also often interpreted as unset/missing value.

 Consider a simple data type like a string.
-It's not an uncommon domain requirement to clearly differentiate the meaning between empty string (`""`, zero value) and `null`.
+It's not an uncommon domain requirement to differentiate the handling between empty string (`""`, Go zero value) and `null`.
 In fields such as data analysis, understanding the distinction between NULL and empty string considered a crucial part of accurate data processing, analysis, and interpretation.

-Thus, In go modelling a high-level domain struct, that needs to interface with JSON/SQL, often feels awkward.
-As an alternative to address the lack of `null` in Go, pointer types are often used as an alternative.
+Due to the lack of `null` in Go, modelling domain struct that interfaces with JSON/SQL can be awkward.
+Most obvious alternative to address this is by using pointer type to model `null` value.

 ```go
 // Example of SQL Model using pointer type in GORM from https://gorm.io/docs/models.html